-In May of 1962, the Town Council of Centralia, Pa, met to discuss the town’s new landfill.
+In May of 1962, the Town Council of Centralia, Pennsylvania, met to discuss the town’s new landfill.

 The town had built the 300-foot-wide, 75-foot-long, 50-foot deep pit earlier in the year to deal with the town’s problem with illegal dumping.
 However, the landfill needed clearing before the town’s annual Memorial Day celebration, as it was getting too full.

-At the meeting, and obvious solution was proposed — burning out the landfill.
+At the meeting, a seemingly obvious solution was proposed: burning out the landfill.

 At first, it seemed to work.
-The pit was filled with incombustible material, to contain the fire, which was lit on the night of May 27, 1962.
+The pit was filled with an incombustible material to contain the fire, which was lit on the night of May 27, 1962.
 After the landfill’s contents were thoroughly burned, water was used to douse the flames.